EB2 Green Card Priority Date

 Priority Dates and Wait Times

-When the applicant submits his/her Petition for Alien Workers (Form I-140), he/she will obtain a priority date.
+When the applicant submits his/her Petition for Alien Workers (Form I-140), he/she will obtain a priority date, which is commonly referred to as the h1b green card priority date for applicants transitioning from H-1B status.
 An applicant’s priority date is generated the same day USCIS receives the Form I-140 Petition.
 The priority date is the applicant’s position in line to obtain a visa once one is available in that category.
-For some countries, there is no wait time and a visa is immediately available to them.
+For some countries, there is no eb2 waiting time, and a visa is immediately available to them.
 These applicants are then either scheduled for an Immigrant Visa interview immediately, or they are immediately eligible to adjust their status in the USA and receive the green card.

-For other countries, particularly for those applicants who are born in China and India, these wait times can be much longer.
+For other countries, particularly for those applicants who are born in China and India, including considerations around the current date EB2 India, these wait times can be much longer. these wait times can be much longer.
 Applicants can look at the Department of State’s website for the most recent Visa Bulletin and find more information about wait times.
 EB2 I-140 processing takes up to a year or a little longer to finish, but it can take several years in certain cases for the green card process (Form I-485 or consular processing) to start.
 There are also chances of priority date retrogression as well, which would slow the process even more.

 Conclusion